jobs-github/E/README.md

   - [Author](#author)
   - [More](#more)

-# escript - a embedded script for Go #
+# escript - an embedded script for Go #

 escript is a tiny, expression-based embedded language for Go.